-During 2006, PAAC provided premium financing for policies produced by Texas General Agency and certain unaffiliated general and retail agents.
-Interest earned on the premium finance notes issued by PAAC for the financing of insurance premiums were recorded as finance charges.
-This interest was earned on the Rule of 78's method which approximates the interest method for such short-term notes.
+PAAC provides premium financing for policies produced by Texas General Agency and certain unaffiliated general and retail agents.
+Interest earned on the premium finance notes issued by PAAC for the financing of insurance premiums are recorded as finance charges.
+This interest is earned on the Rule of 78's method which approximates the interest method for such short-term notes.

-We receive premium installment fees between \$3.00 and \$9.00 per direct bill payment from policyholders.
+We receive premium installment fees for each direct bill payment from policyholders.
 Installment fee income is classified as finance charges on the statement of operations and is recognized as the fee is invoiced.